 Mucormycosis is an aggressive mycotic infection caused by a group of multinucleated, filamentous fungi belonging to the orders Mucorales and Entomophthorales.
 In humans, infection is usually caused by the inhalation or ingestion of sporangiospores or even by traumatic inoculation of conidia via puncture wounds or trauma.
 The disease usually occurs in immunocompromised hosts and can be associated with an aggressive course with angioinvasion and tissue destruction.
 The mortality associated with mucormycosis can be as high as 50% (or even more), especially when patients present with disseminated and highly invasive infections.
 The angioinvasive nature of the disease often results in thrombosis and vasculitis, causing necrosis of large areas of bones and tissues.
-Devitalizing of extensive areas of skin and soft tissues.
+Devitalizing of extensive areas of skin and soft tissues further worsens the prognosis, as drug penetration is poor in these tissues.